 - Trim the fat and gristle from the beef chuck and cut into large steaks.
 In a large dutch oven, heat up vegetable oil until it starts to smoke.
 Season chuck steaks with salt and pepper and then add them to the smoking oil.
 Brown on all sides for 4 minutes or so per size.
 Place in a bowl to rest.

-- Add diced onion to the dutch oven stirring until it becomes translucent and absorbs all of the browned beefy bits in the bottom of the pan.
+- Add diced onion to the dutch oven and saute while stirring until it becomes translucent and absorbs all of the browned beefy bits in the bottom of the pan.

 - Add the cinnamon, allspice, cumin, garlic, and oregano to the dutch oven.
 Stir the mixture with the onions until it is well mixed in and starts to become fragrant.

-- Working with smaller amounts of liquid and the rehydrated chilis add them to a blender and liquify the mixture.
+- Working with smaller amounts of liquid and the rehydrated chilis add them to a blender and liquefy the mixture.
 Be careful with the steam from the hot liquid.

 - Add the cubes of beef to the dutch oven along with the liquified chili mixture and the other 4 cups of chicken stock.

-- Cover the dutch oven with the lid slightly ajar and leave simmering on low heat for 2-3 hours.
+- Cover the dutch oven with the lid slightly ajar and leave simmering on low heat for a total time of 2-3 hours.
 Stir the mixture occasionally.

 - After 2-3 hours, add the apple cider vinegar and masa flour making sure to stir it in well.
 The chili should now be a little thicker.